LinuxCNC: Design

 LinuxCNC uses the model of 'sense, plan, act' in its interactions with hardware.
 For instance, it reads the current axis position, calculates a new target position/voltage, and then writes that to the hardware.
 There is no buffering of commands nor are externally initiated reads or writes allowed.
 This no-buffering approach gives the most freedom to adding or changing capabilities of LinuxCNC.
 By using relatively "dumb" external hardware and programming the capabilities in the host computer, LinuxCNC is not locked to any one piece of hardware.
 It also allows an interested user to easily change behaviour/capabilities/hardware.

-This model tends to lend itself to specific types of external interfaces---PCI, PCIE, Parallel port (in SPP or EPP mode), ISA, and Ethernet have been used for motor control.
-USB and RS232 serial are not good candidates; USB having bad realtime capabilities and RS232 being too slow for motor control.
+This model tends to lend itself to specific types of external interfaces - PCI, PCIe, Parallel port (in SPP or EPP mode), ISA, and Ethernet have been used for motor control.
+USB and RS-232 serial are not good candidates; USB having bad realtime capabilities and RS-232 being too slow for motor control.

 LinuxCNC has basic "realtime" requirements because of this model.
 The interval between reading and writing must be consistent and reasonably fast.
 A typical machine does realtime calculations in a 1 millisecond repeating thread.
 The reading and writing to hardware must be a small part of this time, e.g. 200 microseconds, otherwise the phase shift makes tuning more difficult and there is less time available for the non-realtime programs, which may make the screen controls less responsive.

 LinuxCNC "employs a trapezoidal velocity profile generator."